vzaar/vzaar-api-java/README.md

 stream.

 ```
-    // This will collate all videos irrelevant of the number of pages
+    // Collate all videos irrelevant of the number of pages
     List<Video> videos = Pages.list(vzaar.videos(new VideoPageRequest());

-    // This will produce an iterator that will return all the videos
+    // An iterator that will return all the videos irrelevant
-    // irrelevant of the number of pages.
-Note that calls the pages
+    // of the number of pages.
+Note that this calls subsequent pages
-    // lazily so may be preferable if memory is an issue
+    // lazily so may be preferable to Pages.list if memory is an issue or
+    // there are early exit conditions from a loop
     Iterator<Video> videos = Pages.iterator(vzaar.videos(new VideoPageRequest());
     while(videos.hasNext()) {
         Video video = videos.next();
     }

-    // This produces an iterable wrapper around the iterator
+    // An iterable wrapper around the iterator
     for (Video video : Pages.iterable(vzaar.videos(new VideoPageRequest())) {
     }
 ```